Old Norse poetry often referred to red gold:

 which is gold with a copper alloy.
 “Rose gold”, as jewllers now call it, is popular, as a quick search on Google will show.
 Jewellers consider it a novelty item, however, which brings us back to the question, was medieval gold red, or did they just describe it that way?

-One theory about why medieval people prized red gold above the ordinary kind in those days.
-(Alternatively, some have suggested that was the main kind of gold available.)
+One theory is that medieval people prized red gold above the ordinary kind.
+(Alternatively, some have suggested that the red sort was commoner than the yellow in those days.)

 However, a quick glance at images of Classical or Medieval gold items shows they are the golden colour we moderns are used to.
 If you want to see artifacts of red gold, you need to look in the Chinese section of the museum, apparently.
 (Anderson: 134)